Venezuelan Food: 19 Dishes to try in Venezuela or at Home

 Fosferera Venezuelan Foods

-Along the northern coast, you’ll see an influx of seafood in Venezuelan cuisine.
-One of the most popular dishes in the region is Fosforera, which is a delicious seafood soup.
+Along the northern coast, Venezuelan cuisine is experiencing an influx of seafood.
+One of the most popular dishes in the region is Fosforera, a delicious seafood soup.

 Although simple on paper, making the perfect Fosforera takes a lot of effort.
 This is because of the range of ingredients, from seafood to vegetables.
 It’s a hearty and nutritional dish.
 So much so that it earned the nickname levanta muertos, which means Fosferera can raise people from the dead.